Honda City: Philippines

 In May 2017, a facelifted version of the City debuted in the Philippines with added LED headlights and fog lights for the VX+ and daytime running lights (DRLs) standard across the line.

 Singapore

 The City is available from Kah Motor (Honda's Singapore distributor) in 2 trim levels: V and SV.
-In 2018, with the facelifted City, the SV trim was further differentiated from the basic V trim with automatic climate controls, on top of the features previously offered prior to the facelift such as paddle shifters, push start, touchscreen head unit, fog lamps and 16” rims.
-However after the facelift, the SV received an aftermarket touchscreen DVD head unit instead of the factory fitted one.
+In 2018, with the facelifted City, the SV trim was further differentiated from the basic V trim with automatic climate controls, an aftermarket touchscreen head unit instead of a factory fitted one and boot spoiler, along with features previously offered prior to the facelift such as paddle shifters, push start, fog lamps and 16” rims.

-It is also available as the Honda Grace through parallel import, in both petrol and hybrid versions.
+It is also available as the Honda Grace through parallel import dealerships, in both petrol and hybrid versions, in basic DX and high spec LX trims.

 Taiwan

 Honda Taiwan first displayed the sixth-generation City at the 2014 Taipei Auto Show in which Honda also exhibited its NSX concept sports car.
 The Taiwanese market City was formally announced on 4 March 2014 and went on sale in the second quarter of the same year.
 This was the first time the City had been on sale in Taiwan since 2002, when the third-generation City ceased production.
 The model had ceased production in November 2020.